-If your supply is accidentally switched to Boost, or if you’re switched away from Boost to another supplier – both without a valid contract1 – this is known as an erroneous transfer.
+If your supply is accidentally switched to Boost, or if you’re switched from Boost to another supplier (both without a valid contract1), this is called an ‘erroneous transfer’.

-Once you let us know, we’ll contact the other supplier within 20 days to decide if an erroneous transfer has happened.
-If you got in touch with us directly, we’ll then let you know what’s happening within 20 days:
+If you get in touch with us directly to let us know, we’ll contact the other supplier within 20 days to decide if an erroneous transfer has happened.
+We’ll then let you know what’s happening within 20 days:

-- We’ll confirm by letter it’s an erroneous transfer and that you’re being returned to your previous supplier.
+- We’ll let you know by letter that it’s an erroneous transfer and your supply is being returned.

-- Or we’ll confirm the outcome of our investigation with the other supplier.
+- Or we’ll let you know the outcome of our discussion with the other supplier.

-Should we not do any of the above, we’ll pay you compensation as outlined below.
+Should we fail to do any of the above, we’ll pay you compensation as outlined below.